Reading Time: 5 minutes

 - For those who need to escape the chaos of their daily life to be able to focus on recovery

 - For those without a safe place to live or recover

 Outpatient rehab centers allow individuals to attend treatment at the facility multiple times a week or daily, for a few hours or all day, and then return home to sleep at night.
 Some of these programs are very flexible so that patients can go to rehab while still going to work, attending school, and taking care of responsibilities at home.
 Some people attend outpatient treatment after completing an inpatient stay, while others begin their recovery with an outpatient program.

 Your individual treatment needs, your insurance coverage, and your personal circumstances must all be considered when you decide between inpatient or outpatient treatment.
 Studies have shown that patients have a much better chance at a positive long-term outcome if they attend at least 28 days of inpatient rehab, but that does not mean that you can’t achieve and maintain a healthy recovery if inpatient treatment isn’t an option for you.

 Who Should Get Drug and Alcohol Addiction Therapy?

-Anyone seeking to overcome a substance use disorder needs to get drug and alcohol addiction therapy.
-Anyone with co-occurring mental health disorders such as anxiety or depression needs to also simultaneously receive specialty treatment for the co-occurring issue.
-Cognitive behavioral therapy has been proven to be very helpful for both addiction and a number of different mental health disorders, so treatment for the dual issues can be naturally integrated into CBT treatment with the proper professional guidance.
+Anyone seeking to overcome a substance use disorder should consider getting drug and alcohol addiction therapy.
+Anyone with co-occurring mental health disorders such as anxiety or depression should also simultaneously receive specialty treatment for the co-occurring issue.
+Cognitive behavioral therapy has been shown in many studies to be very helpful for both addiction and a number of different mental health disorders, so treatment for the dual issues can be naturally integrated into CBT treatment with the proper professional guidance.